17 August: Important update on A level grades

 The government has announced measures to protect students and universities during the coronavirus outbreak, including temporary student number controls for UK and EU entrants and additional places.
 The measures aim to allow students who want to go to university and meet their entry requirements to access higher education while protecting their interests.
 For more information, please take a look at the full announcement.

 You can find all the latest updates from the exam regulators below:

 On 22 May, UCAS sent a letter from the Minister for Higher Education, Diane Dodds MLA, to applicants in Northern Ireland.
 This included an update on the options available to students.

-For your reference, here’s a copy of what we will be emailing them.
+For your reference, here’s a copy of what we emailed them.

 On 4 May, UCAS sent a letter from the Universities Minister, Michelle Donelan, to applicants in England.
 This included an update on Government support to students and universities.

 Here’s a copy of what we emailed them.

 The Welsh Government also issued a policy statement outlining their ongoing support for universities and students.